1dv031/syllabus/lectures/part_3/09_Basic-Security/slides.md

 ## Firewall
 ### Ring 3 - Asset network edge
 * Packet filtering is insufficient
-* Not only examine all incoming traffic with profound dynamic packet filtering, but also examine the output of user/group control.
+* Not only examine all incoming traffic with profound dynamic packet filtering, but also examine the output of user/group control <!-- {_class="fragment"} -->
-* User/group control is an absolute requirement:
+* User/group control is an absolute requirement: <!-- {_class="fragment"} -->
   * You must be able to log the user name for all outgoing
   * You must be able to log an application
   * Your organization may be held responsible for material that leaves the network